kapcus/dbchanger/README.md

 php bin/console.php dbchanger:register 12345

 php bin/console.php dbchanger:register 12345 -d

+php bin/console.php dbchanger:register 12345 -o
 ```

 This command will load sql content of dbChange files into internal DbChanger database.
 Now, dbChange is ready to be installed on selected environment.

-In case -d is specified, all dependant DbChanges specified in file `_requirements.txt` are ignored.
+In case `-d` is specified (debug), all dependant DbChanges specified in file `_requirements.txt` are ignored.
 This is useful during development when
 developer needs to test one particular DbChanges and dependencies are not important.

+In case `-o` is specified (overwrite), existing DbChange (if any) is overwritten - this is possible only if there is no pending installation of this DbChange.

 Source dbChange content is searched in `inputDirectory` specified in [config.neon](config/config.neon)